-(b) Property development
+(b) Property development (Note 27)

-The Group recognised property development revenue and expenses in profit or loss by using the progress towards complete satisfaction of performance obligation when it is probable that the Group will collect the consideration to which it will be entitled.
+The Group recognised property development revenue in profit or loss by using the progress towards complete satisfaction of performance obligation when it is probable that the Group will collect the consideration to which it will be entitled.
 The progress towards complete satisfaction of performance obligation is determined by the proportion that property development costs incurred for work performed to date bear to the estimated total property development costs.

-Significant judgement is required in determining the probability of collection, the progress towards complete satisfaction of performance obligation, the extent of the property development costs incurred, the estimated total property development revenue and expenses, as well as the recoverability of the development projects.
+Significant judgement is required in determining the probability of collection, the progress towards complete satisfaction of performance obligation, the extent of the property development costs incurred, the estimated total property development revenue and costs as well as any potential liquidated ascertained damages.
 In making the judgement, the Group evaluates based on past experience and by relying on the work of specialists.